GerritCodeReview/plugins_quota/src/main/resources/Documentation/config.md

 Use group "Anonymous Users" to define the rate limit for anonymous users.
 Use group "Registered Users" to define the default rate limit for all logged in users.

+Rate limits can also be specified in the global section; these limits are always applied, regardless of group matching.
+If a user matches a group, the limits from the first matching group are applied in addition to the global limits.

 Format of the rate limit entries in `quota.config`: